bragagnololu/UNet-defmapping/README.md

 To do so, you must have the training images and their respective masks at hand.

 ### 1.1 Training a UNet
 The UNet training procedures are described in the README.md file, found in the UNet folder.
-The training, validation and test images used for the development of the master's thesis can be found on the links: **XXXXX**
 <br/>
 For a new training to be used in the deforestation mapping algorithm, pay attention to using Level 2A Sentinel-2 images and a composition of
 RGB + Near-infrared images (Bands 4-3-2-8).